-By applying the Framework, The GPT Group is able to manage its tax obligations efficiently and ensure that it complies with all tax laws and mitigates transaction related tax risks.
+By applying the Framework, The GPT Group is able to manage its tax obligations efficiently and ensure that it complies with all tax laws (including the recently enacted measures on strapled groups) and mitigates transaction related tax risks.

 Where necessary, private tax rulings, external advice and counsel opinion is obtained to ensure the correct application of the tax law to the Group's business.